nusenu/ansible-relayor/README.md

 1. install the new server by running only against the new server (-l) and only the os specific tag (openbsd) `ansible-playbook tor.yml -l newserver --tags openbsd`

-2. then reconfigure all servers (MyFamily) by running the 'configure' tag against all servers.
+2. then reconfigure all servers (MyFamily) by running the 'reconfigure' tag against all servers.
-Running the 'configure' tag without a full or os specific run before that will fail because tor won't be installed.
+Running the 'reconfigure' tag without a full or os specific run before that, will fail because 'reconfigure' requires old torrc files to be present.
-`ansible-playbook tor.yml --tags configure`
+`ansible-playbook tor.yml --tags reconfigure`

 Playbook Example II: alpha exit relays with custom ports